What do you do if you have two Philippine Birth Certificates?

 Then the Philippine civil registry system changed its processes.

-With the computerization of the Philippine civil registry’s database, it became easier for the Philippine Statistics Authority (PSA) to flag instances when the same person appeared to have two birth certificates.
-PSA protocol for such situations was to issue only the earlier registered birth certificate.
+With the computerization of the Philippine civil registry’s database, it became easier for the Philippine Statistics Authority (PSA) to flag instances when one person appeared to have two Philippine birth certificates.

 PSA Memorandum Circular No. 2019-23, dated September 13, 2019, confirmed the civil registry policy that, in case of multiple birth records, the birth certificate that was registered earlier must henceforth be the document issued by the PSA when a birth certificate is requested.
-This is now what happens when you have two birth certificates registered in the Philippines.

-Consequently, people accustomed to ordering the later birth certificate have since been surprised that they can no longer access that document.
 Now, when they request an officially certified copy of their birth certificate from the PSA, they are issued the earlier birth certificate, with details that differ from the other documents they have been accumulating all these years, instead of the later birth certificate.

-The discrepancies between documents usually involve substantive rather than merely clerical details.
-These discrepancies thus cause complications beyond mere inconvenience.
 Problems involving immigration, marital status, legitimacy, or inheritance are not uncommon.
 For these reasons, the details have to be legally reconciled.

 What do you do if there is double registration of a Philippine birth certificate?

-The first birth certificate should be corrected and the second should be cancelled.
-As a general rule, Philippine law requires a court order before any change can be made to entries in the civil registry.
+To cancel a Philippine birth certificate, Philippine law requires a court order before any change can be made to entries in the civil registry.

-The case for should be filed with the Regional Trial Court of the city or province where the first birth certificate was registered.
 It is an adversarial case for Cancellation Or Correction Of Entries In The Civil Registry under Rule 108 of the Philippine Rules of Court.

-However, changes on other entries require filing a petition in court.
 Among those are corrections involving substantive changes such as those affecting the status of persons (married or unmarried, legitimate or illegitimate, etc.), and other large changes such as the person’s year of birth.

 (Notwithstanding the above, there may be instances where the proper form of a case is not as a petition under Rule 108 of the Rules of Court, but as a direct action under the Family Code of the Philippines.
 An example of such is when a father impugns the legitimacy of a child under Article 171 of the Family Code.
-The distinction is not merely procedural because it determines if the relief sought can be granted by the court.
+The distinction is not merely procedural because it determines if the relief sought can be granted by the court.)

 See In Re: Petition for Cancellation and Correction of Entries in the Records of Birth, Rita K. Lee et al., G.R.
 No. 180802, August 1, 2022.

 Cf Republic v.
 Olaybar, G.R.
-No. 189538, February 10, 2014 in which the Supreme Court upheld resort to a petition to delete a marriage record under Rule 108, considering that no marriage had ever actually been entered into.)
+No. 189538, February 10, 2014, in which the Supreme Court upheld resort to a petition to delete a marriage record under Rule 108, considering that no marriage had ever actually been entered into.)

 A Certificate of Live Birth or Report of Birth of a Filipino Abroad is a public document that consists of entries regarding the facts of birth in public records.
-The birth certificate is prima facie evidence of a child’s fact of birth and of the other entries and information on the document.
-A high degree of proof is needed overthrow the presumption of truth contained in a birth certificate.
+The birth certificate is prima facie evidence of a child’s date of birth and of the other entries and information on the document.
+A high degree of proof is needed to overthrow the presumption of truth contained in a birth certificate.

 Because it is often referred to for official records, transactions, and important events such as inheritance, property transfers, marriage, immigration, and others, it becomes necessary to address discrepancies by correcting a birth certificate.
+And it is important to cancel a Philippine birth certificate if you have 2 to avoid confusion.

 The cancellation of the second birth certificate is an incident or necessary consequence of the petition to correct the entries in the first birth certificate.
 Ancillary or incidental demands, matters, or questions growing out of the main action may be resolved by the court.
 The court has jurisdiction over such issues is in aid of its authority over the principal matter.